 The 2008 edition of Paris Photo – one of the world’s most important fairs for still photography – took place in the Carrousel du Louvre in mid-November.
 This year Japan was Guest of Honour, an exceptional opportunity to present an overview of Japanese photography.
 Photography has been a major feature of Japanese culture since its introduction in 1848, attracting wide international attention in the 1990s and growing world interest ever since.

-We asked Ferdinand Brueggemann, Director of Galerie Priska Pasquer in Cologne and passionate founder of the photo blog Japan-Photo.info to discuss the current state of Japanese photography with the Guest Curator of the show, Mariko Takeuchi.
+We asked Ferdinand Brueggemann, of Galerie Priska Pasquer in Cologne and passionate founder of the photo blog Japan-Photo.info to discuss the current state of Japanese photography with the Guest Curator of the show, Mariko Takeuchi.

 After decades of practically ignoring Japanese photography, why do you think the Western art world is suddenly developing a strong interest in learning about it?

 I don’t think that it happens so sudden.
 It seems that the interest in Japanese photography in the Western countries grew in the 1990s especially, with a focus on individual artists like Nobuyoshi Araki, Hiroshi Sugimoto and Daido Moriyama.
 Then curators, collectors and researchers gradually became aware of the richness of Japanese photography and turned more attention to their background – this seems to coincide with the growing interest in the Japanese culture and subculture in general.
 The exhibition “History of Japanese Photography” at the Museum of Fine Arts, Houston, in 2003 was on a monumental event.
-And now we have the Paris Photo fair with Japan as guest of honor at the Paris Photo fair.
+And now we have the Paris Photo fair with Japan as a guest of honour at the Paris Photo fair.

-But the 1970s saw two major exhibitions on Japanese photography; in 1974 “New Japanese Photography” at the Museum of Modern Art, New York, curated by John Szarkowski and Shoji Yamagishi, then “Japan: A Self-Portait” at the International Center of Photography in 1979.
+But the 1970s saw two major exhibitions on Japanese photography; in 1974 “New Japanese Photography” at the Museum of Modern Art, New York, curated by John Szarkowski and Shoji Yamagishi, then “Japan: A Self-Portrait” at the International Center of Photography in 1979.
 These two exhibitions, taken together, introduced virtually every leading Japanese photographer of that time.
-Nonetheless these seminal exhibitions did not have any impact on the Western photography scene.
+Nonetheless, these seminal exhibitions did not have any impact on the Western photography scene.

 I wouldn’t say that there was no impact.
 But it’s true to some extent.
 Perhaps these exhibitions were too early; both were ahead of their time for two reasons: